Philosophy: A Note From Solomon L. Wisenberg

 It follows that when corporate executives or government officials get entangled in a federal criminal probe, they should immediately retain a seasoned white collar criminal defense attorney.
-I have devoted my career to the practice of criminal law, and I bring more than twenty-five years of experience as a defense attorney, federal prosecutor and judicial law clerk to bear in representing my clients.
+I have devoted my career to the practice of criminal law, and I bring more than 25 years of experience as a defense attorney, federal prosecutor and judicial law clerk to bear in representing my clients.

 I believe every case is different and must be handled with meticulous care and discretion.
 In each white collar matter, though, the broad outline of my approach is similar: During the investigation’s pre-indictment phase, when the situation is at its most fluid and prosecutors have not yet committed to proceeding with their case, I use every strategy, principle and tool available to limit my client’s criminal exposure and avoid indictment.